How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #6 Nike Training Club

-Nike Training Club uses gamification in onboarding to drive habit formation.
+Nike Training Club employs gamification in onboarding to drive robust habit formation.
 New users are rewarded for trialing workouts by unlocking milestones that feature encouraging, elite-athlete-style messaging.
-In short, this validates the user’s effort and reinforces their fitness identity from day one.
+Crucially, this validates the user’s effort and reinforces their fitness identity from day one.

-A unique insight here is Nike's use of "constraint"—displaying future milestones as grayed-out icons.
+A unique insight here is Nike's use of "constraint," displaying future milestones as grayed-out icons.
 Psychologically, this triggers a sense of missing out.
 According to 2025 consumer behavior studies, losing out is a more powerful motivator than a simple reward.
-In our experience, this "locked content" strategy can increase app retention rates by up to 25% during the first 30 days.
+In our experience, this "locked content" strategy can increase app retention rates significantly during the first 30 days, enhancing the monthly active users (MAU) by up to 62%, as seen in dacadoo's 2026 data [3].

 Nike Training Club uses unlockable milestones, some of which are initially grayed out, to create a sense of progression and motivate users to complete workouts.